yatharthagarwal0620-art/network-anomaly-detection/README.md

 ## Acknowledgements

-This work was carried out as part of a technical internship at DRDO, with the Isolation Forest and Local Outlier Factor experimental sections independently developed by a project partner.
+This work was carried out as part of a technical internship at DRDO, with the Z-Score and OCSVM experimental sections developed by Yatharth Agarwal and Isolation Forest and Local Outlier Factor experimental sections developed by Anshika Chauhan

 ## License